score-json/nlohmann_json/TSF/README.md

 The releases of ``nlohmann/json`` are collected on the [Release site](https://github.com/nlohmann/json/releases) of the repository ``nlohmann/json``.
 Each release announcement is expected to contain the release date, SHA-256 values for json.hpp, include.zip and json.tar.xz, and a brief list containing bug fixes, improvements, further changes and deprecated functions.
-The new release is expected to be located within the branch **master**, from where the most recent version can be drawn.
+The new release is expected to be located within the branch **master** in nlohmann/json, from where the most recent version can be drawn.

 ## Update process of the S-CORE version